pablodecm/phd_thesis/src/001_abstract.md

 \textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}} \right )$ within the SM.
 In addition,
-some of the insights obtained from the exercise of rephrasing the goal of high energy physics analysis as an statistical inference problem are combined with modern machine learning technologies to develop a new technique, referred to as inference-aware neural optimisation, that produces summary statistics that directly minimise the expected uncertainty of
+some of the insights obtained from the exercise of rephrasing the goal of high energy physics analysis as a statistical inference problem are combined with modern machine learning technologies to develop a new technique, referred to as inference-aware neural optimisation, that produces summary statistics that directly minimise the expected uncertainty of